torch2424/wasm-by-example/examples/graphics/graphics.rust.en-us.md

 ## Overview

 As stated before, **WebAssembly is a great fit for computationally intensive tasks**.
 For example, Tasks that involve things like big data, heavy logic with conditionals, or nested looping.
 Thus, generating / rendering graphics **can** get a significant speedup by moving these mentioned parts into WebAssembly.
 In this example, we will be generating 20x20 colored checkerboard images once per second, and displaying them on a [HTML5 Canvas](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API) using [Pixel Manipulation on the ImageData Object](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Pixel_manipulation_with_canvas).
+In fancy graphics terms, this is a rasterizer.

 **NOTE:** This example will continue to build on our simple buffer/pointer memory passing.
 This could be implemented using higher-level data structures, and these data structures will be covered in later examples.